Skip To Main Content

 • Health: .5 credits

-• Financial Literacy: Complete a course
+• Financial Literacy: Complete .5 Personal Finance or Independent Living

 • Humanities: 1 credit